-The first episode, “1:23:45”, details the immediate aftermath of the explosion at the power plant and the beginning of Soviet attempts to suppress what was happening while even they do not know the full scale of what has happened.
+The first episode, “1:23:45”, details the immediate aftermath of the explosion at the power plant and the beginning of Soviet attempts to suppress what was happening while even they do not know the full scale of the event.

-The next three, “Please Remain Calm”, “Open Wide, O Earth” and “The Happiness of All Mankind” showcase the struggles of officials Valery Legasov (Jared Harris) and Boris Shcherbina (Stellan Skarsgård), and nuclear physicist Ulana Khomyuk (Emily Watson) to prevent further catastrophe.
+The next three episoes, “Please Remain Calm”, “Open Wide, O Earth” and “The Happiness of All Mankind” showcase the struggles of officials Valery Legasov (Jared Harris) and Boris Shcherbina (Stellan Skarsgård), and nuclear physicist Ulana Khomyuk (Emily Watson) to prevent further catastrophe.

-All three episodes are thrilling, with every actor giving a fantastic performance.
+All of these episodes are thrilling, with every actor giving a fantastic performance.

-Everything about Chernobyl just comes together, including the cinematography, the music, the CGI and make-up effects.
+Everything about Chernobyl just comes together, including the cinematography, the music, the CGI and the make-up effects.

-And boy are those make-up effects horrifying, with them detailing the extent and extreme agony caused by the radiation on its victims in terrifying detail.
+Speaking of, boy, are those make-up effects horrifying, with them detailing the extent and extreme agony the victims of radiation poisoning go through in excrutiating detail.

-Also, if I had to sum up Chernobyl in one word it would be that, “terrifying.”
+If I had to sum up Chernobyl in one word it would be terrifying.

 The way the miniseries shows the effects of radiation poisoning is terrifying.